-A Graduate Assistant (GA) is a student employee supported by funds, called a stipend, provided by the University or another source and administered through Cal U.
+A Graduate Assistant (GA) is a student employee supported by funds, called a stipend, provided by the University or another source and administered through Cal U. This stipend is equivalent to a portion of the student’s tuition and does not cover fees or learning materials.

 Cal U provides graduate assistantships to nearly 200 qualified graduate students each semester.